Chapter 8: Advanced Techniques

 - Team performs at its best

-When they don't work:
+When they do not work:

 - Change them or stop doing them